Skip to main content

 Online Evaluation with Automation Rules

 LangSmith supports automation rules that run evaluators on production traces automatically.
-You configure a rule in the LangSmith UI that triggers an LLM-as-Judge evaluator on every incoming trace (or a sample).
-This gives you continuous quality monitoring without any additional code.
+Configure a rule in the UI that triggers an LLM-as-Judge evaluator on every incoming trace (or a sample).
+Continuous quality monitoring, zero additional code.

 Automated evaluators are useful, but some quality judgments need human eyes.
 LangSmith’s annotation queues let you route traces to human reviewers who label them directly in the UI.
 Reviewers see the input, the chain output, and any evaluator scores, then add their own judgment.